camdenboren/chat-script/README.md

     git clone https://github.com/camdenboren/chat-script.git
     modify files in src as desired (and add new files to setup.py) nix run /path/to/chat-script

+To generate documenation in site/ from docs/:

+    mkdocs build
 </details>

 <details>